malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

         For notes on manually composed embeddings see manuallycomposed/README.md

     Mapping embeddings to Dwave graph:
-    	Once the embedding is for the gate circuit is found as above, the qubits can be mapped to qubits having identical connectivity on the dwave graph.
-	If identical connectivity is not available for a given qubit, its connectivity can be extended by joining the annealer qubit with another in the same way qubits are joined when composing embeddings
 	see: map_to_Dwave_graph() in converter/qiskit/annealergraph.py

     Rules for simplifying graphs: